jorenrui/jorenrui/README.md

 I'm currently a IC Sr. Product Engineer working on a browser-based sandbox game, and a no-code database, at [Tonic Labs](http://toniclabs.ltd/).
 Before, I've worked on the profile, on-demand courses and event management at [Lyon](https://lyon.com.ph/).

 On the side, I play games and read books.
-Most of the times I'm focused working on side projects, sutle.io, a platform for saving and organizing online resources into a directed learning path and a UI library.
+Most of the times I'm focused working on my side projects, sutle.io, a platform for saving and organizing online resources into a directed learning path and a UI library.

 Currently, I'm learning more about ReactJS, and ThreeJS.
 Tho I still specialize in web mainly ReactJS and Rails above all else.
 I'm just open to learning other tech.